 Where we are now

-We would like to reduce our use of palm and continue to work with our suppliers to source these as organic alternatives and trial them in our cooking and baking.
+We would like to reduce our use of palm and continue to work with our suppliers to source alternatives to trial in our baking.
 We continue to use palm whilst we work to source and test an alternative.
 In making this decision we have been careful that the palm oil we use is certified organic and sustainable.

 Our chosen grower of palm oil is Daabon from Colombia due to their commitment to sustainable production.
-As evidenced by the significant increase of RSPO certified crude palm oil produced in recent years.
-In 2013 only 2% of Colombia’s crude palm oil was RSPO-certified, whereas in 2017, this increased to 14%.
-Additionally, earlier this year, Colombia has 44 million hectares of under-utilised, already degraded land which can be used for palm oil production without causing any deforestation.
+As evidenced by the significant increase of RSPO-certified crude palm oil produced in recent years.
+In 2013 only 2% of Colombia’s crude palm oil was RSPO-certified, by 2021 this had risen to 30%.
+Of the palm oil they export, 98% is certified sustainable.
+Colombia has 44 million hectares of under-utilised, already degraded land which can be used for palm oil production without causing any deforestation.
 This is supported by the country signing a zero deforestation commitment in order to distance itself from the environmental problems occurring in Southeast Asia https://www.foodnavigator.com/…

 We welcome our customers feedback, do we turn our back on our ethical supplier and the jobs we are supporting in favour of an alternative fat such as coconut that creates a smaller yield and isn’t so well regulated?